Zac Cini

-Zachary Cini (born 24 May 2000) is an Australian professional rugby league footballer who plays as a or for the Castleford Tigers in the Super League.
+Zachary Cini (born 24 May 2000) is an Australian professional rugby league footballer who last played as a or for the Castleford Tigers in the Super League.

 He has previously played for Wests Tigers in the National Rugby League.

 Background

 Cini was born in Sydney and is of Maltese descent.

 Cini played his junior rugby league for the Minchinbury Jets.
 He later said, "I grew up supporting the Tigers.
 I loved Benji in 2005 and I used to sit in the lounge room watching him on TV.
 When he played the grand final I was five and I used to go out into the yard and try to practise the Benji step."

 Playing career

 Early career

 Cini came through the Penrith Panthers junior system playing in their SG Ball championship winning team of 2018, he was educated at St Dominic's College, Penrith where he made the Australian Schoolboys rugby league team in that same year.